 When fat is broken down (metabolised) into fatty acids, the liver releases waste products (ketones), which accumulate in the bloodstream (ketonemia).
 This causes the blood to become too acidic (metabolic acidosis).
 As well as metabolic acidosis, ketones also cause central nervous depression.T he body will try to get rid of the ketones by excreting them out of the body via the urine, increased urine output leads to dehydration, making the problem worse.
 Meanwhile, the unused glucose remains in the bloodstream, resulting in hyperglycemia (high blood sugar).
 Insulin also signals the liver to suppress hepatic glucose production during hyperglycemia; the absence of insulin causes the liver to continue to release glucose.
 The cellular demand for glucose triggers the pancreas to release glucagon, which causes the liver to produce even more glucose.
 Diabetes usually affects middle-aged to older cats with a mean age of seven years.

 Most cats who develop ketoacidosis are diabetics who have had a recent diagnosis.
 Other causes can include:

 - Missed/forgotten insulin injection

 - Not enough food due to inappetence or missed/reduced meal

 - Infections (especially of the urinary tract) – When your cat has an infection, hormones such as cortisol, growth hormone, and adrenaline are released.
-These hormones antagonise the action of insulin, resulting the blood sugar levels increasing, but not being able to enter the cells due to decreased/lack of insulin.
+These hormones antagonise the action of insulin, resulting in the blood sugar levels increasing, but not being able to enter the cells due to decreased/lack of insulin.

 - Concurrent illness such as acute pancreatitis, hepatic lipidosis and chronic renal failure.

-- Stress – This is another factor which causes an increase of stress hormones which antagonise the action of insulin in the same way.
+- Stress – This is another factor which causes an increase in stress hormones which antagonise the action of insulin in the same way.